 All applications are submitted online at sss.nais.org by completing a Parents’ Financial Statement and providing all required documentation.
 Both the custodial and non-custodial parent should submit the Parent’s Financial Statement.
 There is an additional online form for those who own a business or farm.

 Questions about the process may be directed to Mary Ann Hultquist, Parish Business Manager, at 410-838-6969 x 115.

 Several neighboring parishes also offer tuition grants to school families who are parishioners of those churches.
-Check with your local parish regarding their policies.
+Check with your local parish regarding their policies and filing deadlines.

 BOOST (Broadening Options and Opportunities for Students Today)